What Is SSL Certificate? How Do I Secure Login FormOther

 Alternative Options for Establishing Secure Login Form

 What if you’re looking not to enforce https on the login page or purchase an SSL certificate?
-There are now several options available that allow you authenticate users using alternate means:
+There are now several options available that allow you to authenticate users using alternate means:

 By using Facebook Connect, you are allowing Facebook to handle the authentication of your users.
 The user logs in using the Facebook site, which is secured with SSL, and is convenient for him or her too, as the user just has to remember his/her username and password for Facebook in order to access your site.